cs0320-f25/typescript-csv-matissedoucet/README.md

 As a user of this CSV parser, I can easily pass in the specific options I need so I can configure the input and outputs the way I want with ease.
 - The parser should have sensible defaults and allow the user to change the specific options they want

-    Include your notes from above: what were your initial ideas, what did the LLM suggest, and how did the results differ by prompt?
+> Include your notes from above: what were your initial ideas, what did the LLM suggest, and how did the results differ by prompt?
 What resonated with you, and what didn’t?
 (3-5 sentences.)

 I think most of these are solid suggestions.
 I'd say there is solid overlap in terms of functionality and edge cases we came up with, though filled in some important edge cases, such as different line break format.
 Since it has a lot of CSV parsers in its dataset, it came up with some solid suggestions of nice features to improve the developer experience.
 Most notably use of an options object allowing flexibility in how the dev should specify its options, and offering flexibility in input and output methods, such as using streams or csv data in a string for input.
 One suggestion which I'm not sure about implementing is the use of a lax vs strict mode, which allows parsing to continue even after detecting malformed data.

-### Design Choices
+## Design Choices

-### 1340 Supplement
+## 1340 Supplement

+## Reflection

-- #### 1.
-Correctness
+### 1. Correctness

-- #### 2.
-Random, On-Demand Generation
+### 2. Random, On-Demand Generation

-- #### 3.
-Overall experience, Bugs encountered and resolved
+### 3. Overall experience, Bugs encountered and resolved

+### Hand-in

 #### Errors/Bugs:
 #### Tests:
 #### How To…